lrgarrison/saltani/docs/03_pronouns_and_modifiers.md

 #### 2.1.2 Adjective placement

-Participle adjectives almost always come after the nouns they modify, unless they are made from verbs with incorporated nouns (see section TODO on noun incorporation).
+Participle adjectives almost always come after the nouns they modify.
+However, see section TODO on noun incorporation for verbs that break this rule.

 | | | | | |
 |---|---|---|---|---|